zcorleissen/documentation/source/settings_guide.rst

   starting in the window you've specified.
 The stepdown daemon adds a week to the start and stop portions of the window after it performs a stepdown operation against your instance.
-* Auto Compression: When enabled, this instance will be compressed once during the defined stepdown window.
-If Run Weekly is also enabled, then compression will be run once weekly during the recurring stepdown window until disabled.
+* Weekly Compaction: When enabled, this instance will be compacted once per week during the defined stepdown window.

 Replica Set Instances